llaske/sugarizer-apkbuilder/README.md

 Two arguments could be add at the end of the docker command:

 * `os` to generate Sugarizer OS - i.e. Sugarizer as a launcher - instead of Sugarizer,
 * `full` to avoid the minify JavaScript step.
-Build will be quicker but JavaScript code will not be optimized.
+Build will be quicker but JavaScript code will not be optimized,
+* `minsize` to reduce size of package by removing local resources in Abecedarium and Scratch,
+* `release` to generate an APK without debug information.

 ## Customize your APK